famiu/feline.nvim/README.md

 }
 ```

+The Vi-mode provider also provides a helper function `get_mode_highlight_name()` which can be used through `require('feline.providers.vi_mode').get_mode_highlight_name()`, it returns the highlight name for the current mode, which you can then use for the provider's `hl.name` to give its highlight groups meaningful names, as shown in the [example config](#example-config)

 ##### Git
 The git providers all require [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim/), make sure you have it installed when you use those providers, otherwise they'll output nothing.

 ##### Diagnostics
 The diagnostics providers all require the Neovim built-in LSP to be configured and at least one LSP client to be attached to the current buffer, else they'll have no output.

+The diagnostics provider also provides a utility function `require('feline.providers.lsp').diagnostics_exist(type)` where type represents the type of diagnostic.
+The values of `type` must be one of `'Error'`, `'Warning'`, `'Hint'` or `'Information'`.
+You may use this function in the `enabled` value of a diagnostics component to disable the component if there are no diagnostics, as shown in the [example config](#example-config).

 #### Adding your own provider
 In case none of the default providers do what you want, it's very easy to add your own provider.
 Just call `require('feline.providers').add_provider(name, function)` where `name` is the name of the provider and `function` is the function associated with the provider, you can then use your provider the same way you use the other providers.
 Remember, the function has to take either no argument, or one argument that contains the component and its values.